tomasps-dev/tomasps-dev.github.io/ingles/usa/transcript/transcript.md

 ## Slide 8 ([Apple Pie](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#8))

 > Apple Pie is one of the most popular dishes in the USA
-> It was discovered in 1697 on USA by the Swedish, Dutch and British immigrants who brought it from Europe in the 14th century.
+> It was introduced in USA in 1697 when Swedish, Dutch and British > immigrants brought it from Europe.

 ## Slide 9 ([Typical Music](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#9))

-> Nowadays, the mainstream audience knows very well the pop music from the us, but there are many other different genres like popular jazz and swing music, soul, R&B songs and, of course, rock
-> and roll.
-These kinds of music are made in the cities, but there's also folk, western and cowboy songs which are known as country music because they are from distinct areas from the west like
-> Texas and Arizona.
+> Nowadays, the mainstream audience knows very well the pop music from the USA, but there are many other different genres like popular jazz and swing music, soul, R&B songs and, of course, rock and roll.
+These kinds of music are made in the cities, but there's also folk, western and cowboy songs which are known as country music because they are from different areas of the West such as Texas and Arizona.

 ## Slide 10 ([American Football](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#10))

-> The teams that stand out most are this: (Tampa Bay Buccaneers, Kansas City, Buffalo Bills ,etc…)
+> The teams that stand out the most are Tampa Bay Buccaneers, Kansas City, Buffalo Bills ,etc…
 > American football is the most popular sport in the United States
-> American football evolved from the sports of rugby and soccer
+> It has evolved from the sports of rugby and soccer

 ## Slide 11 ([The Dollar](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#11))

-> The dollar is the legal tender in the United States.
+> The dollar is the legal currency in the USA.
-> The first silver dollars were issued in 1794
+> The first silver dollars were coined in 1794.
-> The US dollar is used in only eight countries such as: The United States of America, Ecuador, El Salvador, etc
+> The USA dollar is one of the most used currency worldwide.